gempy-project/visual_bayesic/examples/2-examples/README.rst

 Examples
 --------

-These are exmaples of how to use the library.
+These are examples of how to use the library.